Gut Bacteria: 50 Foods You Should Eat For Weight loss

 Modern research indicates that healthy people have different gut bacteria compared to individuals with certain diseases and other health problems.

-In short, unhealthy people appear to have either too much bad gut bacteria or too little of the good bacteria.
+In other words, unhealthy people appear to have either too much bad gut bacteria or too little of the good bacteria.

 Having the right balance protects us against a wide range of health issues, including obesity, diabetes, and rheumatoid arthritis.

 How to get rid of bad bacteria in the gut